husker-dev/openglfx/README.md

 There are two ways to render OpenGL content into JavaFX frame:
-- The first method is to change the rendering method of the node, and call our OpenGL functions.
+- The first method is to change the rendering function of the node, and call our OpenGL draw calls.
   This method only works if ES2 is selected as the JavaFX rendering engine (pipeline).
-This method is called ```Direct```
+It is called ```Direct```
 - The second way is to create a new OpenGL window where all the rendering takes place.
 Later, the entire pixel buffer is copied to the image on the JavaFX side.
-  This method is very slow, although it has an acceleration due to the use of IntBuffer from nio.
-But, anywaym it calculates on CPU.
+  This method is very slow, although it has an acceleration due to the use of IntBuffer from NIO.
+But, anyway it calculates on CPU.
 This method is called ```Universal```

 There are also several ways to call OpenGL functions from Java code.
 The most preferred is ```LWJGL``` because it doesn't create unnecessary objects like ```JOGL``` does.
 All of them supported in this library.